Sakiskid/Sakiskid/README.md

 <br>

-*Note: My Git contribution # has dropped since 2020 since I have switched to PlasticSCM for Game Development, and BitBucket for professional employment.*
+*Note: My Git contribution amount has lowered since 2020.
+This is due to a switch in version control platforms: PlasticSCM for Game Development, and BitBucket for professional employment.*